 Of course, taking care of any grammar or spelling mistakes is always a good idea.
 If possible, let a professional read through your cover letter.
 If you have no professional at hand, you might have to find someone capable of reading and writing German fluently enough to support you here.
 I have always used Fiverr* for that kind of service in the past.

-From a structural point of view, a German cover letter can be a bit longer than you might have experienced that so far in your home country.
+From a structural point of view, a formal job inquiry letter can be a bit longer than you might have experienced that so far in your home country.

 At the very top of the page, please include: